helm/charts/stable/artifactory/README.md

 This will completely delete your Artifactory Pro deployment.
 **IMPORTANT:** This will also delete your data volumes.
 You will loose all data!

-### Deploying Artifactory OSS
-You can deploy Artifactory OSS by using the same instructions as provided for the Pro.
-**NOTE:** The Artifactory OSS does not use Nginx, so your Artifactory's Kubernetes service exposes Tomcat's port 8081 as port 80.

 ## Configuration